bermejoblasco/pruebas/labs-pr/Drive-user-engagement-across-all-your-devices-with-Microsoft-Graph/Includes/3_Integrating_MS_Graph_into_you_app/Timeline.md

 # Writing to the Timeline

 Timeline is a new feature in Microsoft Graph API that eneable to store the state of you application when a person want to continue those activiites accros multiple devices.
 To do that, Mircosoft Graph API enable a UserActivites that enable user back into the applications.
 In this module learn how works UserActivities and show timeline in Windows.

 ## Create and Save an Activity in Windows

-In UWP project go to **UserExtensionHelper.cs** CreateActivity method and follow the steps:
+In UWP project go to **Helpers/UserExtensionHelper.cs** CreateActivity method and follow the steps:

 - Delete the code

 	`throw new NotImplementedException();`

 - Add the following code

-       	public static async Task CreateActivity()
-        {
             try
             {
                 UserActivitySession currentActivity;